JumboCode/Jeanne-Geiger/README.md

 ## Setting up Repository on Your Local Machine
 1. `cd <PATH TO DIRECTORY YOU WANT YOUR CODE TO BE IN>`
-2. `git clone https://github.com/JumboCode/TEN.git` This will create a directory called TEN
+2. `git clone https://github.com/JumboCode/Jeanne-Geiger.git` This will create a directory called Jeanne-Geiger
-3. `cd TEN`
+3. `cd Jeanne-Geiger`

 Next, install system dependencies:
 1. If you don't have homebrew installed, run the following command (if you're a MacOS user): `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-2. `brew install python node yarn`
+2. `brew install python yarn pipenv`
 3. `sudo pip3 install --upgrade pip`
 4. Check if you correctly installed Python: `python3 -V`
 5. Check if you correctly installed pip: `pip3 list`
+6. Now, `pipenv install` (this will set up our environment)

 ## How to Run Project on Local Machine
 ### Run frontend server (deploying React)